 Despite tragedy and childhood circumstances, Liz confronted her condition head-on with creativity, creating intimate artworks, photographs and performances, and turned despair into healing.
 She is now an advocate for the disorder and an internationally acclaimed artist.

-Don't miss this opportunity to hear her remarkable story at the Fringe!
+Many had the opportunity to hear her remarkable story at the Fringe!

 6 January 2017, 7pm

 LASALLE College of the Arts, 1 McNally Street Singapore 187940